ricardSiliuk/policy_task/README.md

 `PremiumCalculatorService.calculate()` rounds up to 2 digits after a decimal separator.
 Ideally it should return raw `BigDecimal` and let the end user decide on required precision.

+Since it was not explicitly stated I defaulted empty policies to have premium of 0.
+It could also be defaulted to null.

 ## Request examples

 ### Empty body